 Airtorch™ Air and Process-Gas Heaters

-The Airtorch™ is a highly scalable electric process air heater typically utilized as shown in the Airtorch Infographic (or click on any picture on the left).
-Airtorches™ may also be used for augmenting or heating existing ovens and furnaces.
-They offer high flexibility and greater control of your process heaters (room temperature is assumed as 25°C for input).
+The Airtorch™ is a highly scalable electric process air heater typically utilized as shown in the Airtorch Infographic (or click on any picture on the right side bar).
+The typical Airtorch model output is up to 1200°C (~2150°F).
+They offer high flexibility and greater control of your process heaters - room temperature is assumed as 25°C for standard input - HI models allow even a 600°C input .
 Several models available in each class.
 Simple 5-step selection guide and flow as a function of temperature for various models.
+MHI provides models for 750°C, 925°C, 1000°C, 1100°C and 1200°C. Prices increase with power and temperature.

 LTA - Up to 900°C. LTA is a process heater for air which requires a compressed air input.